Edward L. Cochrane: Last years and legacy

 Vice Admiral Cochrane died in New Haven, Connecticut, on November 14, 1959, at the age of 67.
+After attending a meeting of the Society of Naval Architects and Marine Engineers in New York City, he suffered a heart attack during his train ride back to Boston and was taken to Grace–New Haven Hospital for treatment.
+Cochrane was interred at Arlington National Cemetery.

 Many of Vice Admiral Cochrane's papers are held at the Naval Historical Center at the Washington Navy Yard in Washington, D.C.
 The papers include documents pertaining to the reorganization of the Bureau of Ships during World War II as well as transcripts of official speeches given by Admiral Cochrane during his term as head of that Bureau.
 Additionally, there are many personal papers and photographs relating to the Admiral's close association with civilian Naval Architecture and engineering organizations.

 A small amount of related papers, focusing on his student years at MIT, are also available at the MIT Institute Archives and Special Collections.

 Awards and honors

 Cochrane received many awards and honors for his contributions to naval architecture, including the David W. Taylor Medal, and more generally to the field of engineering.
 He was a member of the National Academy of Sciences, and in 1953 received honorary membership in the American Society of Mechanical Engineers (ASME).

 Cochrane was also awarded the Distinguished Service Medal, and was an honorary Knight Commander of the Order of the British Empire.

+Cochrane was conferred an honorary LL.D. degree by Hahnemann Medical College in 1943, an honorary Ed.D. degree by the Polytechnic Institute of Brooklyn in 1946, an honorary Sc.D. degree by Tufts College in 1950 and a second honorary Ed.D. degree by the Stevens Institute of Technology in 1954.

 MIT's Admiral Edward L. Cochrane Award is presented each year to an outstanding student athlete.
 The award goes to a male senior for demonstrating humility, leadership and inspiration in intercollegiate sports.

 The USS Cochrane (DDG-21), a Charles F. Adams-class guided missile armed destroyer, was named in his honor.

 Admiral Cochrane Drive in Annapolis was named in his honor.
+His two sons, Richard Lull Cochrane (March 7, 1917 – January 9, 1997) and Edward Lull Cochrane Jr. (July 17, 1922 – December 19, 2024), were also Naval Academy graduates who retired as Navy captains.